What Are Floodplains?

 Currently, the Phase 3 preliminary maps are due for final federal approval on May 16, 2018.
 The maps will take effect November 16, 2018 upon adoption by local ordinance.

 Phase 4: Catawba River, Including Lake Norman and Lake Wylie

 Status: In Development

 The final remapping phase of local floodplains covers all of the Catawba River in Mecklenburg County, including Lake Norman and Lake Wylie.
 The State of North Carolina is conducting the study with engineering work already underway.
-Phase 4 maps are not expected to be available until 2017.
+Phase 4 maps are not expected to be available until late 2018.

 Floodplain Maps FAQ